vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 To remove any of the devices from this list:

-1. Select the **Deselect devices from site** button.
+1. Select **Deselect devices from site**.
 All of the devices become editable.
 1. Deselect the checkbox of the devices to be removed.
     1. To reset the device list to its original state, select **Discard all changes**.